uilianries/imgui/Frequently-Asked-Questions.md

 ---

-### Q: How can I interact with standard C++ types (such as std::string and std::vector)?
-- Being highly portable (bindings for several languages, frameworks, programming style, obscure or older platforms/compilers), and aiming for compatibility & performance suitable for every modern real-time game engines, dear imgui does not use any of std C++ types.
-We use raw types (e.g. char* instead of std::string) because they adapt to more use cases.
-- To use ImGui::InputText() with a std::string or any resizable string class, see misc/cpp/imgui_stdlib.h.
-- To use combo boxes and list boxes with std::vector or any other data structure: the BeginCombo()/EndCombo() API lets you iterate and submit items yourself, so does the ListBoxHeader()/ListBoxFooter() API.
-Prefer using them over the old and awkward Combo()/ListBox() api.
-- Generally for most high-level types you should be able to access the underlying data type.
-You may write your own one-liner wrappers to facilitate user code (tip: add new functions in ImGui:: namespace from your code).
-- Dear ImGui applications often need to make intensive use of strings.
-It is expected that many of the strings you will pass to the API are raw literals (free in C/C++) or allocated in a manner that won't incur a large cost on your application.
-Please bear in mind that using std::string on applications with large amount of UI may incur unsatisfactory performances.
-Modern implementations of std::string often include small-string optimization (which is often a local buffer) but those are not configurable and not the same across implementations.
-- If you are finding your UI traversal cost to be too large, make sure your string usage is not leading to excessive amount of heap allocations.
-Consider using literals, statically sized buffers and your own helper functions.
-A common pattern is that you will need to build lots of strings on the fly, and their maximum length can be easily be scoped ahead.
-One possible implementation of a helper to facilitate printf-style building of strings: https://github.com/ocornut/Str This is a small helper where you can instance strings with configurable local buffers length.
-Many game engines will provide similar or better string helpers.

----

 ### Q: How can I use the drawing facilities without an ImGui window? (using ImDrawList API)
 - You can create a dummy window.
 Call Begin() with the NoBackground | NoDecoration | NoSavedSettings | NoInputs flags.
 (The ImGuiWindowFlags_NoDecoration flag itself is a shortcut for NoTitleBar | NoResize | NoScrollbar | NoCollapse)